nielskee/draft-articles/TechnicalHiringPart2.md

 - Readability and naming in the code.

-There's no tool that's going to assess these things accurately, but humans aren't bad at it.
+There's no tool that's going to assess these things accurately, but it turns out that humans are pretty good at it.
 Any automated tool you decide to use works by assessing the characteristics of _code_, not of people.
 They're proxy measures at best, and not always useful ones.

 And remember that point earlier about matched investment?
 That the candidate should learn as much about you as you learn about them?
 Well, all they learn with these tools is that you're happy to have a machine run this part of your recruitment for you.

+- Don't sleepwalk into outsourcing your technical interview to an online platform.
+Some aspects of hiring are _just hard work_, and you need to be prepared to put in the personal effort with candidates as part of the live interview for the more challenging parts of your tech selection.

 - If you need to run a coding assessment online, consider using the excellent CyberDojo instead : a platform that emphasises test-driven